 revisited and thus it enables learned material to be recalled.
 In this

 way it can improve our ability to recall already learned material.

 Learning is attempting to understand reality.
 Evaluating is attempting

 to determine if somebody's understanding of reality is in accordance

-  with what is socially acceptable.
 We should be trying do away with

-  as has been explained elsewhere in this site.
+unnecessary.
 Yet exams are not getting

 enough, nor every month.
 Now we have exams every week or every day.

 Maybe soon it will be every hour.
 How can students be interested in